 Introduction

-The data that specifies the tasks is sent from Matlab in the form of a (3xm) matrix, where m is the number of tasks.
-Each column consists of three 32 bits integers (I32).
-The first three 32 bits integers have a fixed meaning.
-The 2nd and 3rd integers make up four 8 bit parameters of which the meaning is context dependent.
+The data that specifies the tasks is sent from Matlab in the form of a (7xn) matrix, where 7 is the number of parameters that specify a task and n is the number of tasks.
+Each element of the matrix is a 32 bits integers (I32).
+The first three integers of the task have a fixed meaning.
+The integers four to seven make up parameters of which the meaning is context dependent.